cechandler/dissertation-paper/dissertation/diss-outline.md

     - independence to subsets (duos and trios)
     - strict processes:

-      - displacement
+      - rhythmic displacement
-      - quasi-prolation canons
-      - consistent rhythmic subdivisions
+      - rhythmic subdivisions
+      - prolation canons at a ratio of 1:2:4
+      - retrograde in pitch
-      - limited intervallic sets/relationships
+      - limited intervallic sets
+      - permutational voice leading

   - second movement

+    - cycles and symmetry
     - clarity in phrasing

-      - almost classical in nature
+    - compression of oboe phrases
+    - strict processes:

+      - rhythmic subdivisions
-      - often grouped in 4
+      - retrograde in pitch and rhythm
+      - filtering out of motives

   - third movement

   - fourth movement

-### Process and Techniques
+## Process and Techniques

+**need to revise this section in order to only focus on the re-working of materials between I and II**

+**still talk about III and IV but in the context of other aspects or not deep analytical detail**

 1. rhythmic displacement and subdivision

   - I: mm.
 1-16 horn call and response
   - III: mm.
 5-7 two motive repetitions in ob, cl, and bsn

     - oboe shifts left by 1 quintuplet 16th
     - clarinet shifts right by 1 sixteenth
-      - another way of saying this is the pattern is such a length that displacement happens due to duration and meter
+    - another way of saying this is the pattern is such a length that displacement happens due to meter

 2. augmentation, diminution, canon, retrograde